 Posted By : David Winterburn

-On Monday 29 March, as part of the next stage of the Government’s roadmap out of national lockdown, outdoor sports facilities can open, and organised outdoor football can take place.
+As part of the next stage of the Government’s roadmap out of national lockdown, outdoor sports facilities can open, and organised outdoor sport can take place.
+This means that from Monday 29th March, organised outdoor football, following all FA and government protocols, can take place.
+Organised outdoor disability football can currently take place, including under national lockdown.

 The Government guidance on travel is that the ‘stay at home’ rule will end on Monday 29 March, but many restrictions will remain in place.
 As organised sport can resume, all participants may travel to games but should avoid travel at the busiest times and routes, as well as minimising any unnecessary journeys where possible.
-All participants must follow the government’s guidance on safer travel.
+All participants must follow the Government’s guidance on safer travel, which we expect will be updated shortly.

-No spectators are allowed at grassroots football as part of step one of the Government’s roadmap.
-One parent or guardian per child is permitted, where clubs and facilities can safely accommodate this and following all appropriate guidance.
+No spectators are allowed at grassroots football as part of step one of the Government’s roadmap, unless for safeguarding purposes which should be limited to one parent or carer per child

 Indoor sport is not currently allowed.
-This is planned to return no earlier than 17 May, as part of step three of the Government’s roadmap, apart from disability football, which is currently allowed to take place indoors.
+This is planned to return no earlier than Monday 17th May, as part of step three of the Government’s roadmap.
+Currently, no indoor football or futsal can be played apart from disability football, which can take place indoors from the 29th March.

 Share this ...